BobbyEd/ml-notebooks-edition/README.md

 jupyter notebook .
 ```

-If you want to exclude notebook o
+If you want to exclude notebook outputs,